torvista/Zen_Cart-Backup_MYSQL_Plugin/readme (do not upload this file).txt

 Dec 9/2011 - Updated to v1.5 - with additional file to register page for 1.5.0
 July 3/2012 - Updated to better detect and avoid display of files that aren't related to backups June 12/2015 - Updated avoid inserting null value for integer field when restoring data.
+Dec 2018 - Dropped support for ZC v1.3.x (it still works, but the menu option doesn't get installed)